product-os/autumndb/README.md

 # Jellyfish Core

-The Jellyfish core is a low-level internal SDK to interact with cards in the database, providing functions like `.getCardById()` or `.insertCard()`.
+The Jellyfish core is a low-level internal SDK to interact with contracts in the database, providing functions like `.getContractById()` or `.insertContract()`.
 The core provides the foundation library for the rest of system.

 ## Goals